geekleteam/En_Plan_Quin_Pal_team_Hackathon_1/README.md

 Done!

-*please note.
-By submitting your code you refuse to claim any IP rights on it after the submission.
-You agree to help install it if needed.
+*Please note: By submitting your code, you waive any IP rights after submission.
+You also agree to assist with installation if needed.